Cabbage moths are notorious pests in vegetable gardens. They mainly go after cruciferous vegetables.

 One protective measure to consider is floating row covers.

 Carefully installed, these create a physical barrier between cabbage moths and your plants.
-As a result, the adults will not be able to lay eggs on them.
+As a result, the adults cannot lay eggs on them.

 10. Vinegar